 Gerard didn't know exactly what relation this painting could have to the work, but he had a feeling that since the sleeve had a car number, a car crash could be related.
 Our reaction (since Vangelis and I are both Aries), was immediate.
 "It's the absolute representation of the stupidity of man."
 And since my interpretation (published in the French literary magazine "Les Lettres Francaises") 666 is the name of the Man who has not yet reached the analytical intelligence (the 999 % of his brain") and behaves by the reactive mind of the beast, the painting was perfectly suitable for the album.
 Idiocy is the motif of all conflicts, wars, slaughters, destruction of the environment, in fact, idiocy is the reason of suicide.
 Such a terrible suicidal car-crash, could not have any other reason but Stupidity.

-There are a lot of stories, surrounding this
+There are a lot of stories about this

-At the end of 1970 the recording of this album started in Paris.
+At the end of 1970 the recording of this album started in Europa Sonor Studio in Paris.

 It took more than 3 month to record.

 The costs was about $ 80,000.